michaelcpuckett/aboutme-may2024/public/chris_metcalfe/readme.md

 ### 24/08/29

-- created a logical order for the js files
+- Created a logical order for the js files
--
+- Added Weather Kitty

 ### 24/08/28